 - Enterprise – Contact sales

-The team tier is perfect if you’re looking to create a collaborative workspace with advanced permissions and admin tools.
+The Business tier is perfect if you’re looking to create a collaborative workspace with advanced permissions and admin tools.
 And the Enterprise tier is great for larger teams with increasingly complex project management systems that need added security, dedicated management, and a custom contract.

 Notion also offers integrated AI tools in its project management solution.
 While these features are on the border of what you might consider simple, it’s a powerful technology that your team can use to streamline tasks.
 You can use it for translations, summaries, brainstorming, first drafts, action items, and key takeaways—the possibilities are really endless.